 Motion to Suppress Evidence Seized Incident to Arrest in Michigan

 The police look for excuses to search a person’s car.
-If they can find any lawful reason to make an arrest, the law permits them to search the vehicle.
+The law permits them to search the vehicle if they can find any lawful reason to make an arrest.
 If your rights have been violated, you need a constitutional warrior to protect and defend you.

 The Current Practice of Searching the Passenger Compartment – Follow it or face a Motion to Suppress!